Canon M6 vs Sony A6000

-The Canon EOS M6 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in February 2017 and February 2014.
+The Canon EOS M6 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in February 2017 and February 2014.
 Both the M6 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (6 percent) than the Canon M6.
 However, the A6000 is markedly lighter (12 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the A6000 are weather-sealed.